tardism/extensibella/docs/encoding_format.md

 above.
 This is used in the encoded Abella definitions whenever we want to refer to the item with this name.

+Because we can use the short name alone, in order to distinguish between meta-variables and short names, all short names should be lowercase.